 We have an active membership in this area, and meet regularly (currently all our meetings are via Zoom video-conferencing).

-The joining details for the September meeting are the same as for the previous Zoom meetings.
-They will be emailed out to all members and supporters of Rother Green Party a few days before the meeting.
+This meeting will be by Zoom.
+The Zoom details are the same as for previous meetings and they will be emailed out to all members and supporters of Rother Green Party a few days before the meeting.

 Sign up for updates